TacTech-3DPrinters/Bullet/README.md

 ## Firmware
-Bullet runs Marlin 2.1.0 (as of July 10th 2021).
-It was running an older version 2.0.7.2, which was the stock preconfigured version from BigTreeTech.
+Bullet runs Marlin 2.0.7.2, which was the stock preconfigured version from BigTreeTech.

 ### Compiling Instructions